DanaElhajjar/InSAR_ChainProcessing/README.md

 # InSAR Chain Processing

 This repository is dedicated to the processing workflow for time series of SAR images.
-This workflow enables the conversionof a time series of SAR images into a time series of interferograms.
+This workflow enables the conversion of a time series of SAR images into a time series of interferograms.
 It consists of two main stages:  Pre-processing and Post-processing.
-The Pre-processing stage involves transforming SAR images into interferograms,  while thePost-processing stage focuses on converting the outputs of our algorithms (in .npy format) into SAR-compatible formats, phase unwrapping, and estimating the time series of displacements.
+The Pre-processing stage involves transforming SAR images into interferograms,  while the Post-processing stage focuses on converting the outputs of our algorithms (in .npy format) into SAR-compatible formats, phase unwrapping, and estimating the time series of displacements.

 # Code organisation